 We primarily sell aluminum products to domestic customers, who are located mainly in Shandong Province as well as in other regions of China.
-Our five largest customers accounted for approximately 56.6%, 53.3%, 44.9%, 47.3% and 43.6% of our revenue of continuing operations for the three years ended December 31, 2021, 2022 and 2023 and the six months ended June 30, 2023 and 2024, respectively.
+Our five largest customers accounted for approximately 53.3%, 44.9% and 44.2% of our revenue of continuing operations for the three years ended December 31, 2022, 2023 and 2024, respectively.
 Certain of our customers are domestic premium aluminum fabrication product manufacturers and well-known traders.
-Our largest customer accounted for approximately 38.3%, 38.0%, 33.8%, 35.2% and 32.1% of our revenue of continuing operations for the three years ended December 31, 2021, 2022 and 2023 and the six months ended June 30, 2023 and 2024, respectively.
-Sales volume of our aluminum products was approximately 5.7 million tons, 6.1 million tons, 6.3 million tons, 3.1 million tons and 3.2 million tons for the three years ended December 31, 2021, 2022 and 2023 and 2024, respectively.
+Our largest customer accounted for approximately 38.0%, 33.8% and 31.7% of our revenue of continuing operations for the three years ended December 31, 2022, 2023 and 2024, respectively.
+Sales volume of our aluminum products was approximately 6.1 million tons, 6.3 million tons and 6.6 million tons for the three years ended December 31, 2022, 2023 and 2024, respectively.

 Our customers included (i) downstream manufacturers, who processed our aluminum alloy products into aluminum fabrication products, such as aluminum plates, aluminum wire and wheel hubs, and (ii) traders, who in turn resold our products to downstream aluminum fabrication product manufacturers or other traders.
 There is no difference in pricing strategy towards these two groups of customers.
-During the three years ended December 31, 2021, 2022 and 2023 and the six months ended June 30, 2023 and 2024, our five largest customers were all downstream aluminum fabrication product manufacturers located in Binzhou City, Shandong Province.
+During the three years ended December 31, 2022, 2023 and 2024, our five largest customers were all downstream aluminum fabrication product manufacturers located in Binzhou City, Shandong Province.

 As most of our molten aluminum alloy customers are located near our manufacturing bases, there is a high geographic concentration of our customers.
-Our revenue of molten aluminum alloy accounted for approximately 69.4%, 65.2%, 62.7%, 61.4% and 61.4% of our revenue for three years ended December 31, 2021, 2022 and 2023 and the six months ended June 30, 2023 and 2024, respectively.
+Our revenue of molten aluminum alloy accounted for approximately 65.2%, 62.7% and 60.9% of our revenue for three years ended December 31, 2022, 2023 and 2024, respectively.